kineticdata/docker-kinetic-platform/README.md

 * <http://localhost:8080/kinetic-filehub>
 * <http://localhost:8080/kinetic-bridgehub>

 The host port can be modified in the nginx service by changing the HOST_PORT environment variable to an open port on the host machine.
-If you change this value, you must also update the following properties as well:

-* nginx.ports
-* provisioner.environment.TASK_OAUTH_ENDPOINT_SERVER
-* provisioner.environment.TASK_OAUTH_REDIRECT_ENDPOINT_SERVER
+This property can be found in the accompanying `.env` file.

 Assuming you change the HOST_PORT environment variable and port mapping to 8888 because you already have a service running on the same host using port 8080, the updated paths would be: